 In my case, it was a rare cancer, and Chemotherapy and anti-hormonal therapy were not working, so we were looking for whatever we could do.
 So, I chose to undergo six cycles of Chemotherapy to gain any hope.
 After that, we again spent a lot of time in getting opinions and talking to experts on anti-hormone therapy.
 There was not much proof that it would work, but there was always a ray of hope.

-I was reading through the side effects and was wondering whether I wanted to live such a life where I am just hoping that something might work?
-After a lot of thinking, I ultimately took the decision that I want to live, and I will go with it.
+I was reading through the side effects and was wondering whether I wanted to live such a life where I am just hoping that something might work.
+After a lot of thinking, I ultimately took the decision that I wanted to live, and I will go with it.
 I would figure out how the side effects turn out and maybe then make a call on whether I want to continue or not.

-Currently, I am on hormone blocker therapy because my Ovarian Cancer turned out to be hormone positive.
+Currently, I am on hormone blocker therapy because my Ovarian Cancer turned out to be hormone-positive.

 Chemotherapy could be summarised as an altogether different life.
 Everyone knows about the physical part and the list of 14 side effects.

-A lot of it is the physical exhaustion, but when Chemotherapy starts, a lot of other things also come into the picture, because you are always in Pain.
+A lot of it is physical exhaustion, but when Chemotherapy starts, a lot of other things also come into the picture, because you are always in Pain.
 It also has a lot of side effects since it does something with your brain.
 After completing chemotherapy, I was diagnosed with OCD (Obsessive Compulsive Disorder) because of the trauma that the Ovarian Cancer had induced.
 OCD was another big thing that just spoiled the quality of my life.

 Cancer does so many things to your mind; it makes you slow; it turns you to the negative side of life.
 I was a person who was always into fitness, I was taking good care of myself, and it hurt me how I was losing my hair and my muscles.
 It was very heartbreaking, but I tried to see just the positive parts of it because of the people who reached out to me to shower their love and support.
 That was a very positive part of that time, and it made me realise how blessed I was to have these people around me.